-Get some relaxing candles that Woman love, they release a subtle fragrance as they burn which will mask many smells.
+Get some relaxing candles that women love, they release a subtle fragrance as they burn which will mask many smells.

 The important thing here is that when you clean the house, make sure you cover everything.
 If you miss even a bit of the cleaning, her hound nose will pick it up in no time at all!

-While I am on the subject, Mom will go through a stage of pregnancy they call ‘nesting‘.
-Nesting is where Moms natural instincts will kick in and she will want to prepare the house for the Babies arrival.
+While I am on the subject, mom will go through a stage of pregnancy they call ‘nesting‘.
+Nesting is where mom’s natural instincts will kick in and she will want to prepare the house for the baby’s arrival.
 When the nesting stage begins, all you need to do is move out of Moms way, she has everything covered.
 Always be ready for some instructions, and always keep an eye on Mom just in case she is trying to move heavy objects!